 - Use your dishwasher and washing machine only to run full loads.
 Or, if that’s not practical, change the settings to suit the load.

-Here’s another tip for water conservation and overall improved plumbing performance: contact Swan’s Complete Plumbing to schedule a whole-house plumbing inspection.
+Here’s another tip for water conservation and overall improved plumbing performance: contact Swan’s Professional Plumbing to schedule a whole-house plumbing inspection.
 Following our inspection, we can recommend additional ways to conserve water without sacrificing needed comfort and convenience.